-Noxious plants are defined by the California Food and Agriculture Code as any species of plant that is, or is liable to be, troublesome, aggressive, intrusive, detrimental, or destructive to agriculture, silviculture, or important native species and is difficult to control, or eradicate.
+Noxious plants are defined by the California Food and Agriculture Code as any species of plant that is, or is liable to be, troublesome, aggressive, intrusive, detrimental, or destructive to agriculture, silviculture, or important native species, and is difficult to control, or eradicate.

-The currently active Sheep Grazing Lease (Exhibit G) addresses weed issues with the following provisions:
+Any new Grazing Lease will addresses weed issues with the following provisions:

-(1) Lessee will confer with Caretaker (who will be designated by Mono County and may change from time to time) to understand the locations of weed outcroppings on Conway Ranch.
+- (1) Lessee will confer with Caretaker (who will be designated by Mono County and may change from time to time) to understand the locations of weed outcroppings on Conway Ranch. - (2) Avoid driving through weed-infested areas. - (3) Remove weeds from vehicles by washing thoroughly on a paved area or in a car wash.

-- (2) Avoid driving through weed-infested areas. - (3) Remove weeds from vehicles by washing thoroughly on a paved area or in a car wash. - (4) Avoid disturbing native vegetation or creating seedbeds (open areas) when possible.
-This especially applies to sheep bedding areas where weed control will be necessary to reduce the likelihood that invasion occurs into adjacent stands of native vegetation. - (5) Avoid grazing in areas where weed seed is ripe. - (6) Remove and dispose of weed seeds from stock portion of the plant if grazing accidentally occurs in a weed infested area. - (7) Carefully check livestock for weed seed and remove it before the animals are transported onto the Conway Ranch property.
+- (4) Avoid disturbing native vegetation or creating seedbeds (open areas) when possible. - (5) Avoid grazing in areas where weed seed is ripe. - (6) Remove and dispose of weed seeds from stock portion of the plant if grazing accidentally occurs in a weed infested area. - (7) Carefully check livestock for weed seed and remove it before the animals are transported onto the Conway Ranch Property.

-(vii) Mono County - Bureau of Land Management Memorandum of Understanding for Collaborative Management of the property
+(vii) Mono County - Bureau of Land Management Memorandum of Understanding for Collaborative Management of the Property